 When you go shopping for groceries, learn to go walk around the outer isles that are against the walls of the store.
 This is the way to avoid unnecessary processed, canned, baked, and other foods that are less than healthy for you.
 Fresh or frozen vegetables are at the top of my shopping lists.
 Fresh vegetables are great when they’re in season, but if they’re not, you’re better off buying frozen to ensure you get the freshest vegetables possible.

 In today’s world trade markets, in many instances, we simply don’t know the origin of our vegetables.
 One thing we do know is that if they aren’t locally grown, they aren’t picked ripe.
-In addition, they’re probably shipped from world-wide distances.
+In addition, they’re often shipped from world-wide distances.
 So, take advantage of the frozen food section for your healthy diet.
 It saves money and it isn’t always necessary to have “fresh” in your refrigerator to stay healthy.
 Buy fresh vegetables for the salads and side dishes that you eat daily.
 Then, put the rest in the freezer.

 Eat Your Eggs (is still great motherly advice)

 I eat three eggs every morning.
 As a single low-income mother for decades, I learned how to get good protein from eggs and cooked a variety of egg dishes.
 How many ways can you cook an egg?
-Ask my daughter Kelle about eggs instead of cold cereal for breakfast.😊 I could easily create a blog dedicated only to eggs.
+Ask my daughter about eggs instead of cold cereal for breakfast.😊 I could easily create a blog dedicated only to eggs.
 Now, I purchase Egglands Best eggs for the density of vitamins and their 25% less saturated fat, 125mg of Omega 3, and they are enriched with vitamins D, E, B2, B12, B5.

 Wheat Not Meat Makes Us Gain Weight

 Before I started with the perfect human diet, I had all but cut beef entirely out of my menus.
 Big mistake.
-You see when I went to barbeques and ate meat, then gained a few pounds, I blamed it on the meat.
+You see when I went to barbecues and ate meat, then gained a few pounds, I blamed it on the meat.
 However, the real culprit was in the bread that was served with the meat.
 The meat was never the issue.

 We are a Carnivorous Species